Civil Appeal Procedures

 - Due 40 days after trial court record filed.

-- Filed in clerk's office of Court of Appeals.
+- Filed in clerk’s office of the appellant court.

 - Seven copies must be filed; three copies must be sent to opposing counsel.

-- Contact Court of Appeals for cover and binding requirements
+- Contact the appellant court for cover and binding requirements

 Oral argument is automatically scheduled on appeals unless counsel sends written notification that counsel waives the hearing, Rule 5A: 28, or the Court affirms the trial court summarily, see Rule 5A: 27.